About Us

 Fabian Kneissl

-Apart from our team members we want to thank Scientists4Future Heidelberg, Goethe Institute and other colleagues from the Institute of Geography of Heidelberg University, HeiGIT and Max Planck Institute for Astronomy Heidelberg for their support.
+We would like to thank Scientists4Future Heidelberg, Goethe Institute and our colleagues from the Institute of Geography at Heidelberg University, HeiGIT and the Max Planck Institute for Astronomy Heidelberg for all their support.
+Special thanks also go to our former team members Alex Bercik, María Fernanda Lozano, Guillermo Lozano Onrubia, Nina Krašovec and Sami.

 Why we take action...